Volkswagen Tiguan Review & Prices

 Our most popular versions of the Volkswagen Tiguan are:

 However, the Tiguan is extremely well-equipped so its entry spec is more equivalent to a mid-spec model from other manufacturers, which narrows the gap somewhat.
-Though you can still get a Nissan Qashqai with all the trimmings for the Tiguan’s entry price.
+Though you can still get a Nissan Qashqai with all the trimmings for the Tiguan’s basic price.
+Entry-level Life models are only offered with a 130hp petrol engine, but step up to Match trim and you get a wider choice of engines and more equipment.

 Performance and drive comfort